mkblogs/hibernate-entity-graph/README.md

 ### Named Entity Graph Testing Here

-In this example we are using dynamically setting attribute values by using `addAttributeNodes(property name)` Author class has property name books.
+In this example we can set attributes dynamically.
+Graph API has  `addAttributeNodes(property name)` method to set property names.
+We can set as many as attributesnodes to graph api.
+Here Author class has property name books.
+So we setting books attribute to graph.
 It will load only Books objects but not publisher associate with books

 ```java